Services for students

-Healthcare providers will bill the claims company directly once they receive the correct billing information.
-In the event that you paid for services and need to be reimbursed, mail the original invoice, proof of payment, and a copy of insurance ID card to Gallagher.
+Health care providers will bill the claims company directly once they receive the correct billing information.
+In the event you paid out of pocket for services and need to be reimbursed, mail the original invoice, proof of payment, and a copy of your insurance ID card to Gallagher.
 Medical claim forms are not required.
 Please retain a copy of all mailed documentation for your records.
 Approximately 30 business days are required to process a reimbursement for a medical claim.
 Benefits through the Student Accident and Sickness Insurance Plan are payable for 52 weeks from date of occurrence or commencement of any loss covered by the policy.

 Benefits through the Intercollegiate Athletic Insurance Plan will be paid for required physician and surgical fees, hospitalization, reasonable expense for necessary medical or surgical or prescribed therapeutic services and supplies which are incurred and within the plans limits within 104 weeks after the date of the injury.
 Benefits apply to any one injury and are subject to non-duplicating provision when in excess of $2,500.
 Any other valid and collectible insurance or plan must pay benefits as prime carrier before benefits in excess of $2,500 will be considered.

-Further information regarding procedures and benefits is available online at www.gallagherstudent.com/Augustana or by calling Gallagher Student Health & Special Risk at 877-320-4347.
+Further information regarding procedures and benefits for an intercollegiate sports injury is available by calling Gallagher Student Health & Special Risk at 877-345-8928.

 Communicable Disease Policy Statement